 I recently came across a fantastic interview with Thomas Szasz from 2009.
 Szasz was interviewed by Natasha Mitchell, as part of a podcast called All In The Mind.
 It is a fantastic interview.
 First, the audio quality is amazing.
 Second, Mitchell is a great interviewer.
 She asks question and gives Szasz the space to answer them.

 It is amazing to listen to Thomas Szasz, and to hear how sharp his mind was, even at 89 years old.
 This is one of the better interviews conducted with Szasz.
 Mitchell is skeptical of Szasz, but allows him to explain his views.
 The interview is wide ranging and touches on Szasz’s history, psychotherapy, libertarian principles, involuntary confinement and Szasz’s philosophy on freedom.

-Existential conversation is a private conversation where you can share life’s challenges with a willing listener.
+Existential listening is a private, confidential conversation where you can share life’s challenges with a willing listener.
 I offer human connection and a listening ear.
 My goal is to listen, connect, understand, ask questions, and offer a space where you can ponder your own approach to life’s challenges.
 I believe that connecting with another human in private conversation is sacred.

 Feeling Good Together: The Secret to Making Troubled Relationships Work, is a book about relationships by psychiatrist David Burns.
 As the subtitle implies, Burns claims to have the secret to making troubled relationships work.

 Does a person have a right to take drugs, grow plants, and self-medicate in the privacy of their own home?
 In the book, Our Right to Drugs: The Case for a Free Market, Thomas Szasz points out obvious: people have taken drugs since time immemorial, they take drugs to make themselves feel better, induce unusual experiences, and to cure themselves of ailments.
 For the libertarian, this is common sense, for everyone else, this is heresy.